sixcrm/SixCRMServerless/README.md

 ## Known Issues

-1. When working with a new deployment, the lambda roles doesn't appear to have sufficient permissions to read/write against the DynamoDB tables.
+1.  ~~When working with a new deployment, the lambda roles doesn't appear to have sufficient permissions to read/write against the DynamoDB tables.~~
-2. When deleting an instance, CloudFormation fails to delete the S3 bucket that holds the deployment artifacts as well as the IAM Role.
+2.  ~~When deleting an instance, CloudFormation fails to delete the S3 bucket that holds the deployment artifacts as well as the IAM Role.~~
+3. Store Credit Card in Order Create doesn't make a lot of sense...
+4. Needs to store the CCs